 The key purpose of PDI is to take note of anything in your new home that’s missing, incomplete, damaged, or not functioning properly, etc.

 Typically, PDI takes place a week or two (or more) before the builder hands over the keys to you.
 It involves a formal walk-through of your finished home accompanied by your builder-appointed third-party inspector while comprehensively inspecting and analyzing all the indoor and outdoor aspects.
-During this inspection, any missing, damaged, or non-functioning items are noted down on a PDI form.
+During this inspection, any missing, damaged, or non-functioning items are noted on a PDI form.
 The PDI form serves as a record of the state of the home when the builder handed it over to you.

 What to expect at your PDI appointment

-Closer to your upcoming interim occupancy date, the builder’s Client Services department will contact you for your PDI appointment.
+Closer to your interim occupancy date, the builder’s Client Services department will contact you for your PDI appointment.
 Upon arrival at the appointment at the PDI office, you will be provided with construction boots to wear during the appointment – remember, the building is still under construction as not all condo units are complete just yet.

 Nowadays, all documentation and note-taking is done electronically, usually on the inspector's iPad.
 At the start of the inspection, the inspector will share the builder’s care package with you, which will have tips on taking care of your new condo and appliances.
 You will walk through the entire condo looking for damages or scratches on the floor, painting errors on the walls, checking the electrical outlets and appliances, and more.
-The inspector will stick colored Post-it notes on areas that need to be looked at, take pictures on the iPad, and make notes on file as well.
+The inspector will stick colored Post-it notes on areas that need to be looked at, take pictures on the iPad, and make notes on file.
 This should take you around an hour from start to finish.
 This completed PDI on the Tarion form will be emailed to you for your records.